shieldworks/aegis/README.md

 **Aegis** ensures that your secrets are only accessible to authorized workloads, helping you safeguard your business and protect against data breaches.

-If you haven’t watched [this six-minute introductory video yet][aegis-demo-video], now might be a good time 🙂.
+If you haven’t watched [this six-minute introductory video][aegis-demo-video] yet, now might be a good time 🙂.

 ## System Requirements